 Lena Clara Christoph, BA MA

-Doctoral researcher (prae doc) at the Department for Contemporary History at the University of Vienna with the ERC research group GLORE – “Global Resettlement Regimes: Ambivalent Lessons learned from the Postwar (1945-1951)”
+Doctoral researcher (prae doc) at the Department of Contemporary History at the University of Vienna with the ERC research group GLORE – “Global Resettlement Regimes: Ambivalent Lessons learned from the Postwar (1945-1951)”

 Current research project